-The gates will open at 8.45 and registration starts at 9.
-Please enter the school through the main car park, following the one-way system to the playground.
-A member of staff will be at the gate to welcome the children and send them straight to their classrooms.
-Please exit via the FS playground and through the main gate.
+The gates will open at 8.45 and the registration starts at 9.
+Please enter the school through along the path, following the to the playground.
+A member of staff will be at the gate to welcome the children and to send them straight to their classrooms.
+Please exit through the main gate and through the car park.

 We will promote good hand hygiene throughout the day and the children will be encouraged to wash their hands on arrival at school, after outside breaks and of course before lunch and snack times.
+When possible we will keep the doors/ windows open and ensure the classrooms are well ventilated.